top of page

 The Science Behind Posture and Strain

-Until recently, posture was mostly discussed anecdotally among horsemen and farriers.
-Now, science is validating the critical links between how a horse stands and its risk of injury or strain.
-A groundbreaking 2022 study by Dr. Karen Gellman (DVM, PhD) and engineer Dr. Andy Ruina used physics modeling to quantify the effort a horse exerts just to stand .
-They created a simplified mechanical model of a horse (imagine a stick-figure horse with two legs and a body) and tested different leg angles from a normal square stance to an exaggerated “camped-in” stance (legs tucked unnaturally under the body) .
-The findings were eye-opening.
-A horse has to expend about twice the neuromuscular effort to stabilize itself in a camped in stance compared to a regular square stance.
-Over hours of standing each day, this extra effort is no small burden – it’s like you or I doing a mild squat all day long instead of simply standing upright.
+Posture was often discussed informally among horsemen.
+Recent science validates the links between how a horse stands and its risk of injury.
+A 2022 study by Dr. Karen Gellman and Dr. Andy Ruina measured the effort a horse uses to stand.
+They tested different leg angles, from a normal square stance to a “camped-in” stance.
+Their findings were eye-opening.
+A horse uses about twice the effort to maintain a camped-in stance compared to a square stance.
+Over time, this extra effort adds up, like doing mild squats all day.

 Camped-in posture doubles the energy cost of standing